loldexio/LoldexProtocol/README.md

 ### LIP Status Terms

-Draft - first publish undergoing rapid iteration and changes Last Call - ready for review by a wide audienc Accepted - LIP that the Core Devs have decided to implement Deferred - not being considered for immediate adoption.
+Draft - first publish version that is undergoing rapid iteration Last Call - ready for final review by a wide audience after all feedback gathered
+Accepted - LIP that the Core Devs have decided to implement Deferred - not being considered for immediate adoption.
 May be reconsidered in the future